- Getting Alexa help can be tough, so we made a print out guide

 There are also some big names games on Alexa – try saying “Alexa, let’s play Pointless” or “Alexa, let’s play Jepoardy”.

-For more games, you can visit our guide to the best Alexa games here.
+For more games, you can visit our guide to the best Alexa games for seniors.

 Using Alexa as a picture frame